avine/formation-angular-base/Slides/04_Tests.md

 ## Concepts

-- Dans la documentation `Jasmine` est utilisé comme framework de tests
+- In the `Jasmine` documentation is used as a test framework
-  - `Angular` peut être également testé avec d'autres frameworks
+  - `Angular` can also be tested with other frameworks
-- Pour exécuter facilement les tests, on propose d'utiliser `Karma`
+- To run the tests easily, we propose to use `Karma`
-  - Il a été développé par l'équipe d'`AngularJS`
+  - It was developed by `AngularJS` team
-  - Il n'est pour autant ni indispensable ni lié à `Angular`
+  - It is neither essential nor related to `Angular`
-- `Jasmine` et `Karma` sont les outils utilisés dans une application générée avec Angular CLI
+- `Jasmine` and` Karma` are the tools used in an application generated with Angular CLI

 Notes :